javfurchu/LitMod3D_V3.1/README.md

 The distibution provides sample observed data grids in the folder `example_obs`.
 The user can provide customized data grids with the format lon; lat; value that will be preprocessed by `LITMOD_3D.job`.
 For the gravity gradients a small program (LNOF2MRF) is provided to rotate the tensor from the Local North Oriented Reference Frame (https://earth.esa.int/web/guest/data-access/view-data-product/-/article/goce-gravity-gradients-in-lnof-5775) to the model reference frame in the Cartesian coordinate system used by LitMod.

-After running `LITMOD_3D.job` in preprocessing mode, switch pre_pro variable to 0 and run `LITMOD_3D.job` again.
+After running `LITMOD_3D.job` in preprocessing mode, switch pre_pro variable to 0, the mode variable to 1  and run `LITMOD_3D.job` again.
 This will run **LitMod** forward modelling code.
 The ouput geophysical data sets and the 3D lithospheric model can be visualized using **LitMod** graphical interface, which also can be used to interactively modify the 3D model:
 ```
-./litmod_intf
+./LITMOD3D_INTF
 ```